PengNi/longmethyl/README.md

 - ~~vbz issue~~
 - ~~update deepsignal?~~
 - ~~try filelist/multi_inputs, modify code to enable running in parallel; learn more; how to enable parallel and aviod copying files many times at the same time~~
+- Does nextflow support cross-processes parallel (when processes have relationships in a DAG: like untar->basecall)?